brioche with ham, gruyere, and egg

 - 1 tablespoon kosher salt

 - To make the brioche bread: Mix together milk, sugar and yeast in the bowl of a stand mixer fitted with the dough hook.
 Let sit for 5-10 minutes, until foamy.
-Add 6 eggs (save the last egg for an egg wash) and mix on low.
-Add both flours and mix until dough starts to come together.
+Add 6 eggs (save the last egg for an egg wash), both flours and mix until dough starts to come together.
 At this stage, add your salt and allow the dough to continue to mix until the salt is incorporated.
 With the mixer running on medium speed, add the butter, one handful at a time, until all the butter has been added.
 Allow the butter to be incorporated before adding another handful.
-Once all the butter is in, let the dough mix for another 15-20 minutes on medium speed.
+Once all the butter is in, let the dough mix for another 20-25 minutes on medium speed.
 Brioche dough is very sticky, so keep that in mind, but we are looking for the dough to be shiny and smooth in texture.
+If you pull on the dough, it should be very elastic and stretchy.
+If the dough breaks when you pull a piece, keep mixing.
 Place dough in a greased container or large bowl, cover with plastic wrap and let it rise in a warm-ish location until doubled in size, about 2-3 hours.

 - Preheat an oven to 350 degrees F. Adjust the oven rack to the lower third of the oven.
 Beat an egg in a small bowl with 1 tablespoon of water and liberally brush over the top of the loaf.
 Bake for 35-45 minutes, until the internal temperature of the bread reaches 180-190 degrees F. Let bread cool in the pan for 15 minutes, then transfer to a wire rack and cool completely before slicing.
 Bread is best eaten same day, but can be wrapped tightly with plastic wrap and kept in the fridge for up to 2 weeks.